-Attendance Embedding principles of good practice set out in DfE's Improving School Attendance advice. - Continue to fund EWO to improve attendance.
+Attendance Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+Continue to fund EWO to improve attendance.
 National research illustrates that children with lower attendance do not perform as well within examinations as students with a higher overall attendance percentage.
 Students who are not attending are at higher risk of harm as we are unable to monitor their wellbeing and ensure we are safeguarding them effectively.
 Tracking and monitoring attendance allows key stake holders to identify patterns and attendance issues early allowing action to be taken to address the issues in a timely manner.
 We can't improve attainment for children if they aren't actually attending school.
 NfER briefing for school leaders identifies addressing attendance as a key step.
-1, 3 Onsite Alternative Provision Explore option to operate onsite alternative provision, staffed by a qualified teacher (Senior Leader) and HLTA.
+1, 3 Onsite Alternative Provision Operate onsite alternative provision, staffed by a qualified teacher (Senior Leader) and HLTA.
 This onsite alternative provision centre will ensure students (previously at risk of exclusion) remain within the school, are safe and have access to a curriculum that will enable them to be prepared for the next stage in their educational journey and re-engage with mainstream.
 In the EEF's (2019) study Improving Behaviour in Schools: Evidence Review, a whole-school approach to behaviour is overwhelmingly supported but it outlines that a targeted approach on, "students with more behavioural issues are often highly effective when they are tailored to the needs of the individuals involved, rather than attempting to implement the same strategies for all individuals."
 PP students are 4X more likely to be excluded (Peter Humphries Senior HMI Sec Ed Pupil Premium Conference: 23/3/2018) Keeping them in alternate provision and shaping the curriculum to meet their needs will avoid this.
 High quality registered Alternative Provision in Wakefield is limited- only one registered AP and places are limited.
-1, 3, 4, 5 Pastoral/ Wellbeing Support Add capacity for supporting student behaviour & attendance at a challenging time. - Fund SLOs - Fund additional child protection officer - Use pastoral behaviour support workers to positively reinforce attitude to learning.
-DfE guidance for full opening of schools 'Adverse experiences or lack of routines of regular attendance may contribute to disengagement with education upon return to school, resulting in increased incidence of poor behaviour'.
+1, 3, 4, 5 Pastoral/ Wellbeing Support Add capacity for supporting student behaviour & attendance at a challenging time. - Fund SLOs DfE guidance for full opening of schools 'Adverse experiences or lack of routines of regular attendance may contribute to disengagement with education upon return to school, resulting in increased incidence of poor behaviour'.
 Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1, 3, 4, 5, 6